Belgravia Tilevector Fan Convectors

 Tilevector Plus

-The Tilevector Plus has been developed as an alternative unit with enhanced airflow and heat exchanger to optimise operation against the increasingly lower temperature hot water available from heat pumps and condensing boilers.
+The Tilevector Plus range has been developed with an enhanced heat exchanger and increased airflow to optimise performance at the lower water temperatures produced by heat pumps and condensing boilers.

 Frequently Asked Questions

-The Solo is a single 600mm × 600mm ceiling tile unit designed to fit into a standard suspended ceiling grid.
-The Duo is a double-width unit (1200mm × 600mm) offering higher output in the same ceiling grid layout.
-Both Solo and Duo are designed for boiler supply temperatures around 80°C. The Tilevector Plus is a heat pump-specific variant with an enhanced heat exchanger and increased airflow, optimised for low water temperatures (45–50°C) from heat pumps or condensing boilers.
+The Solo is a single 595mm × 595mm ceiling tile unit designed to fit into a standard suspended ceiling grid (600mm x 600mm).
+The Duo is a double-width unit (1195mm × 595mm) offering higher output in the same ceiling grid layout.
+Both Solo and Duo are designed for boiler supply temperatures around 80°C. The Tilevector Solo Plus and Duo Plus are heat pump-specific variants with an enhanced heat exchanger and increased airflow, optimised for low water temperatures (45–50°C) from heat pumps or condensing boilers.
 If you’re connecting to a heat pump system, specify the Plus.
 For traditional boiler systems, Solo or Duo, depending on output requirements.

 The standard Tilevector coil is designed for boiler supply temperatures around 80°C. At heat pump flow temperatures of 45–50°C, the standard unit will produce insufficient output.
 For heat pump systems, you must specify the Tilevector Plus, which has an enhanced heat exchanger and higher airflow specifically developed for low temperature operation.
 The Plus maintains meaningful heat output at 45–50°C without requiring excessive flow rates or oversized pipework.